Transfer Credits, Exemptions & Pre-requisite Waivers

 Eligibility criteria for the course(s):

-• Have been completed within a five-year period immediately prior to the first registration at the Faculty
+• Must have been completed within a five-year period immediately before the student’s first registration at the Faculty of Information

-• Have been completed with a minimum grade of B
+• Must have been completed with a minimum grade of B

-• Have not been used for credit towards another degree qualification
+• Must not have been used for credit towards another degree

-• Be relevant to the student’s academic and career goals
+• Must be relevant to the student’s academic and career goals

 • A completed Transfer Credit and/or Exemption Form

-• A rationale for the transfer and how the course complements the current program of study
+• A justification for the transfer request, and an explanation of how the course complements the current program of study, for each course being requested

-• Official transcript(s), please note that transcripts do not have to be submitted if the Student Services Office already has official copies on file
+• Transcript showing the final grade in the course(s).
+(Transcripts do not need to be official if the Student Services Office already has official copies on file.)

 For more information, see the Transfer Credit and Exemption details in the Registration & Enrolment section of the SGS website.